vbedardl/jungle/README.md

 As a logged in user you can:

-- add items to your cart
+- Add items to your cart
-- add, edit and delete reviews and rating on a product page
+- Add, edit and delete reviews and rating on a product page
-- pay for your order via stripe
+- Pay for your order via stripe
-- receive a confirmation email for your order
+- Receive a confirmation email for your order

 As an admin user you can: